jonmatthis/canvas-botto/docs/ideation.md

   - this design depends on which is easier inside the ecosystem.
     - there's support for more complex queries, so, we can see.

-- `/make_assignment` - educator-facing command - creates a new channel, a new assignment id, and does the same on the target canvas environment
+- `/make_assignment` - educator-facing command - , a new assignment id, and does the same on the target canvas environment

+tagging things with emojis can help for submissiony-connectivity

+We, as an organiziation, do not respect or participate in the concept of grading.